NickLarsenNZ/ory-play/README.md

 ### Authorization Code Flow

-In this flow, authentication (and consent) can be delegated through HTTP redirects, and the frontend app can send requests to the backend using the `authorization_code` (obtained from the redirect) which is then exchanged for an `access_token` by the backend web app for making requests to the API (Resource Server).
+In this flow, authentication (and consent) can be delegated through HTTP redirects, and the application then exchange the `authorization_code` (obtained from the redirect) for an `access_token` to use in requests to the API (Resource Server).

-This flow is suitable for Server-Side Web Applications, where the logic to interact with the API (Resource Server) is running in a private/controlled server which holds the `client_secret`.
-Frontend apps must **NOT** be configured with the `client-secret`, they can only use the `authorization_code` in requests made to the backend web app.
+This flow is suitable for:
+- Backend (server-side) applications where the `client-secret` cans safely reside.
+  - [Sequence Diagram][authorization-code-flow]
+- Frontend (in browser, or native) applications such as SPAs, PWAs, Desktop Apps which can access the API (Resource Server) directly.
+  - [Sequence Diagram][authorization-code-flow-with-pkce]
+  - In this configuration, the application must not be configured with a `client-secret` since the application logic is publically accessible (even if compiled).

 This flow is configured with the grant type `authorization_code` (and `refresh_token` for when the `authorization_code` has an expiry?).

-[Sequence Diagram][authorization-code-flow]
+---

 In this example, we'll be running a demo app to handle login and consent.
 You can think of this liek Google or Github authorization for other apps.
 See the `hydra_consent_demo` service and the `URLS_CONSENT` and `URLS_LOGIN` configured under the `hydra` service in [`docker-compose.yml`](./docker-compose.yml).

 The login and consent service in this case has static username and password: <https://github.com/ory/hydra-login-consent-node/blob/e59f0840e3771a7cdff5840d6c4cc7ea1981b1bc/src/routes/login.ts#L79-L91>

+#### Backend app (with client-secret)

-#### Create a client
+##### Create a client

 ```sh
 docker run --rm -it \